kevL/yata/ReadMe.txt

 Paths appears on the menubar only when Crafting.2da, Spells.2da, Feat.2da, or Classes.2da are loaded - the filename without extension needs to be "crafting", "spells", "feat", or "classes" (case-insensitive).
-The items under Paths are divided into six sections:

-Path all ...             : this item opens a folder browser dialog to search for
+Path all ... : this item opens a folder browser dialog to search for any/all
-                           any/all applicable 2da-file(s).
-It can be used more than once and if so, each time another folder is selected any applicable 2da-file(s) will be
-                           additionally groped for info.
+               applicable 2da-file(s).
+It can be used more than once and if so, each time another folder is selected any applicable 2da-file(s) will be additionally groped for info.
 In case of two files with the same filename in two different directories info from the latest groping will be used.

---
+Other items that appear under Paths depend on the 2da that is currently active.
-path BaseItems.2da       : these items open a file browser dialog.
-Use them to path Feat.2da              path to a specific 2da-file.
-A check will appear next path ItemPropDef.2da       to the entry on the menu; selecting the item a second path Skills.2da            time would clear the info.
-These are used by path Spells.2da            Crafting.2da
+The items open a file browser dialog.
+Use them to path to a specific 2da-file.
+A check will appear next to the entry on the menu if the file was successfully groped; clicking a checked item clears its info.

---
+Crafting.2da

+path BaseItems.2da       : these files contain basic Info for Crafting.2da path Feat.2da
+path ItemPropDef.2da
+path Skills.2da
+path Spells.2da

-path Classes.2da         : these items open a file browser dialog.
-Use them to path Disease.2da           path to a specific 2da-file.
-A check will appear next path Iprp_AmmoCost.2da     to the entry on the menu; selecting the item a second path Iprp_Feats.2da        time would clear the info.
-These are used to path Iprp_OnHitSpell.2da   interpret EncodedIPs in Crafting.2da path Iprp_Spells.2da path RacialTypes.2da
+path Classes.2da         : these files contain Info that is used to decode path Disease.2da           EncodedIPs for Crafting.2da.
+Note that path Iprp_AmmoCost.2da     ItemPropDef.2da above interprets the base path Iprp_Feats.2da        itemproperty; these files contain further details of path Iprp_OnHitSpell.2da   the itemproperty.
+Raw values are displayed if these path Iprp_Spells.2da       files have not been groped. path RacialTypes.2da

---
-path Categories.2da      : these items open a file browser dialog.
-Use them to path Ranges.2da            path to a specific 2da-file.
-A check will appear next path SpellTarget.2da       to the entry on the menu; selecting the item a second
-                           time would clear the info.
-These are used by Spells.2da - note that Info for Spells.2da can also make use of data that's groped from Feat.2da, Spells.2da, and Classes.2da above.
---
-path MasterFeats.2da     : this item opens a file browser dialog.
-Use it to path
-                           to a specific 2da-file.
-A check will appear next to the entry on the menu; selecting the item a second time would clear the info.
-This is used by Feat.2da - note that Info for Feat.2da can also make use of data that's groped from Feat.2da, Skills.2da, Spells.2da
-                           and Categories.2da above.
---
-path Packages.2da        : this item opens a file browser dialog.
-Use it to path
-                           to a specific 2da-file.
-A check will appear next to the entry on the menu; selecting the item a second time would clear the info.
-This is used by Classes.2da - note that Info for Classes.2da can also make use of data that's groped from Feat.2da above.
+Spells.2da

+path Categories.2da      : these files contain Info for Spells.2da
+path Classes.2da
+path Feat.2da
+path Ranges.2da
+path Spells.2da
+path SpellTarget.2da

+Feat.2da

+path Categories.2da      : these files contain Info for Feat.2da
+path CombatModes.2da
+path Feat.2da
+path MasterFeats.2da
+path Skills.2da
+path Spells.2da

+Classes.2da

+path Feat.2da            : these files contain Info for Classes.2da
+path Packages.2da

 (b) Using "pathall=" entries in Settings.Cfg